melvin78/Puntastic/README.md

 ```bash
  $ php artisan migrate
 ```
 If this was successful you will see the collections(fun_facts,quotes and puns and jokes) added to the database you just created.
-You can seed the database with the default responses by running the following commands:
 ```bash
  $ php artisan migrate
 ```

-Also install the frontend dependencies and start the vite dev server that will ensure hot reloads of changes you make to the assets
+You can seed
+your database with the default responses by running the following commands:
 ```bash
  $  php artisan db:seed --class=QuotesSeeder